-Click here to download the internet’s most complete, current and sortable list of the world’s largest-attendance churches.
-This global list is growing weekly — especially with help from viewers like you!
-You can sort it by continent, country, city, church size, pastor name, year pastor started, year the church was founded, theological family, whether it’s multisite, whether it has branches in the U.S., and more.
-You will also see a growing number of links to photos and videos from each church.
+Click here to access the internet’s most complete, current and sortable list of the world’s largest-attendance churches.
+This global list is growing weekly — especially with help from people like you!
+You can sort it by continent, country, city, church size, pastor name, pastor birth year, year pastor started, year the church was founded, theological family, whether it’s multisite, whether it has branches in the United States, and more.

-I’ve been researching global megachurches since 1991, contributing to a North American megachurch list (click here to open it) since 2006, and posting this global version online since 2010.
-I’m the first to quickly acknowledge that it’s a nearly impossible task without help from readers like you who are warmly invited to offer suggestions, additions and corrections.
-Please contact me, Warren Bird, Ph.D., at email@example.com.
+I’ve been researching global megachurches since 1991, contributing to a North American megachurch list (click here to open it) of U.S. and Canadian churches since 2006, and posting this global version online since 2010.
+I’m the first to quickly acknowledge that it’s a nearly impossible task without help from readers like you around the world who are warmly invited to offer suggestions, additions and corrections.
+Please contact me, Warren Bird, Ph.D., at DrBirdAssistant@gmail.com.

-The list is not based on membership but on actual worship attendance — adults and children, all services, all physical campuses on an average weekend for the year.
+The list is not based on membership, ministry impact, seating capacity, building size, steeple height, media reach or even number people who call the church “home,” but on actual weekly worship attendance — adults and children, all services, all physical campuses on an average weekend for the year, not counting anyone twice.
 It is limited to Protestant congregations.
 Multisite churches are counted as part of one congregation if they are all under the same leader and governance, adhere to the same doctrine, identify together under a similar name or association, and share finances at some level.

 (To download a copy to your computer, click the image above, then choose File –> Download as)